 Never start a creative project without a plan

-As an agency leader, I’ve often been surprised by how many marketing professionals do not have an effective branding strategy for their projects.
+As an agency leader, I’ve often been surprised by how many marketing professionals do not have effective branding strategy ideas for their projects.
 Most companies fail to have an overarching strategy for their marketing team or year ahead and complain about a lack of short and long-term ROI.
 That can be easily rectified by uniting around a shared understanding of what a brand strategy is.

 By definition, a brand strategy is a plan for the development of a successful brand in order to achieve specific goals.
 This can be for a short-term product launch or a longer-term yearly marketing effort.

 The brand strategy framework can be broken down into how the brand is positioned, where the brand is going, identifying and reaching the target market, developing a web presence, and creating a brand experience.

 In broader terms, it can be expressed as the “how” of your branding process.
 The “what” is your product, and the “why” is the reason the brand exists in the first place.
 The “how,” or the brand strategy, is the bridge that connects your “why” and your “what” to the consumer market.
 If you take the time to plan a comprehensive brand strategy, you’ll find that the branding process moves more smoothly and creatively than it otherwise would.

 The outline of an effective brand strategy should include:

 We know that it will be a challenge to build a successful brand.
 If it were easy, then we’d see far fewer branding disasters than we do now.
 When I talk about challenges, though, I’m talking about smaller, manageable challenges that move your strategy forward.
 One of your challenges could be hitting deadlines, or even just staying within your budget.
 The last thing anyone needs is to have his or her progress derailed by an unforeseen obstacle three months into a project (though it inevitably happens).